KxSystems/hdf5/docs/README.md

 In many ways HDF5 acts like a truly hierarchical file system similar to that used by Linux or Windows.
 This structure contains two primary objects:

-Datasets

-: These may contain multidimensional arrays of homogenously-typed data or compound data containing a mixture of types.
+**Datasets** may contain multidimensional arrays of homogenously-typed data or compound data containing a mixture of types.
 These act similarly to files within a traditional POSIX file system.

-Groups

-: These act as container structures which can hold datasets or other further groups.
+**Groups** act as container structures which can hold datasets or other further groups.
 These act similarly to folders in a traditional POSIX file system.

 A number of secondary objects and structures add complexity to the format and in doing so allow the format to be used for a wider number of use cases.

-Attributes

-: Allow metadata information to be associated with a dataset or group, i.e. associate the date of data collection with a group or the room temperature at the time a set of results was collected.
+**Attributes** allow metadata information to be associated with a dataset or group, i.e. associate the date of data collection with a group or the room temperature at the time a set of results was collected.

-Linking functionality

-: Like a traditional POSIX file system, it is possible to create links between objects (hard/soft/external); these allow datasets or groups relevant to multiple experiments or use cases to be accessed via routes that a user may find more intuitive.
+**Linking functionality** Like a traditional POSIX file system, it is possible to create links between objects (hard/soft/external); these allow datasets or groups relevant to multiple experiments or use cases to be accessed via routes that a user may find more intuitive.

 ## Use cases